kameshrsk/Data-Analysis/README.md

 For more details on this project, please visit the [T20 World Cup Data Analysis Project](https://github.com/kameshrsk/Data-Analysis/tree/main/T20-Data-Analysis).

+## Data Analysis Portfolio

+### Summary

+One of the key projects in this portfolio is the Sales Insight Project.
+This project centers around analyzing sales data to provide valuable insights for business decision-making.
+The analysis is performed using a Power BI report page, which offers a comprehensive view of the sales performance.

+The Sales Insight Project includes the following key visualizations:

+- Total Revenue: Provides an overview of the overall revenue generated.
+- Sales Quantity: Displays the total quantity of products sold.
+- Top Customers by Revenue (Bar Chart): Identifies the customers who have contributed the most revenue.
+- Top Customers by Frequent Orders (Bar Chart): Highlights the customers with the highest number of frequent orders.
+- Sales Trends (Line Chart): Depicts the revenue trend over time, with months on the x-axis and revenue on the y-axis.
+It also includes a secondary y-axis showing the count of orders per month.

+For more details on this project, please visit the [Sales Insight](https://github.com/kameshrsk/Data-Analysis/tree/main/Sales_Insight).

 ## F1 2022 Data Analysis Project

 ### Summary